 PLEIN AIR TUESDAYS

-In this course, students will craft a single painting over multiple outdoor sessions.
+In this course, students will craft a single painting over 3 Tuesday outdoor sessions.
 With the goal of slowing down, we will aim at sharpening our observational skills, visual problem solving and building upon our painting intillect.
-We will reach for a painting possessing not only naturally observed acuracy, but a poetic extention of our artistic vision on canvas.
+We will reach for a painting possessing not only naturally observed accuracy, but a poetic extention of our artistic vision on canvas.
 Our itinerary will include:

 * Bring two canvas to each class.
 Feel free to work larger but not necessary.

-* One canvas for full light (Sunny) painting and the other for a half light (Cloudy) painting.
+* One canvas will be for a full light (Sunny day) painting while the other will be for a half light (Cloudy day) painting...just in case!

-* You will work on one painting for the first four weeks.
+* You will work on one (or two, depending on weather week-to-week) over the course of the first three weeks.

-* After the first four weeks, we will change locations and start a new painting.
-Each painting will be broken down into four sessions and look like this:
+* We will change locations after the first three weeks (completion of our first painting /s) and start another painting in a new location, to work on for the remaining weeks.
+Each painting will be broken into three sessions and look like this:

-September 05: (Bonita) Design / Compostion walk about lecture, "choosing a motif".
-Sketch and draw motif.
+Sept 24 (Bonita): Design / Compostion walk about lecture, "choosing a motif".
+Lay in paintings.

 (Second location painting)

-October 03 (Bonita): Design / Compostion walk about lecture, "choosing a motif".
-Sketch and draw motif.
+Oct 15: (Poirier): Design / Compostion walk about lecture, "choosing a motif".
+Lay in paintings.

 REGISTER: Call (603) 819-9100 or email tmbonita@gmail.com